frswag/Search-Operator-List/README.md

 | source: | Search for results from a particular source in google news | source:javascript.com | Yes |
 | cache: | Find the most recent cache of a website | cache:javascript.com | No |

-# Money / crypto related search operators
+# Money/crypto related search operators
 Search operators that are related to money / crypto.

 | Search Operator       | Explanation           | Example               | Reliable?             |